mikearango/Google-Cloud-GPU-Instance/Installation.md

-## DATS 6450
-### Setting up a deep learning compute instance with Google Cloud Platform
+## Setting up a Deep Learning compute instance on Google Cloud Platform

-This document details the installation process for a Google Cloud Virtual Machine with GPUs and deep learning frameworks.
-To see how the same can be done in AWS, see [Elizabeth Rychlinski](https://github.com/ERych/CC-Summer17/blob/master/Project-Phase1.md)'s
-Github repository.

 *Note: In most places where the user will be prompted to answer yes/no to a prompt, we add `-y` to the end of the command so it will automatically answer yes to all prompts.
 However, if you run into a case where it prompts you to answer, then always answer in the affirmative.*